Hunziker: Early history

 During the 15th and 16th centuries, most Hunzikers belonged to Reformed Protestant denominations and lived largely in and near Unteraargau.
-From 1415 to 1798, this part of Aargau belonged to the old state of Berne, from 1798 to 1803 to the mini-canton of Aargau and in 1803 was merged and made part of the modern Canton Aargau.
+From 1415 to 1798, this part of Aargau belonged to the old state of Bern, from 1798 to 1803 to the mini-canton of Aargau and in 1803 was merged and made part of the modern Canton Aargau.

 By the early 16th century, records demonstrate that a master named Hans Hunziker lived in Aarau.
 His sons, Niklaus and Hans, became significantly involved with the urban upper class.
 Niklaus was a member of the court in 1547 and city council in 1566.
 His son was an Aarau Schultheiß and his brothers also held offices.
 In the 17th century, family members were influential Schultheiß, councilors and pastors.
 In the 18th century, Hunzikers became heavily involved in the Aargau textile industry.
 About 1780, Johann Jakob Hunziker founded a textile firm in Aarau.
 The factory erected in 1821 still stands.
 Johann Jakob's grandson, Guido Ulrich Hunziker ran the firm until 1873.

-Before 1800, persons with the surname Hunziker lived primarily in: Canton Aargau (Aarau, Bottenwil, Gontenschwil, Hendschiken, Kirchleerau, Leimbach, Moosleerau, Muhen, Oberkulm, Oftringen, Reitnau, Staffelbach, Unterbözberg, and Unterkulm); Canton Berne (Schwarzhäusern, Wynau); and, Canton Basel-Landschaft (Arisdorf).
+Before 1800, persons with the surname Hunziker lived primarily in: Canton Aargau (Aarau, Bottenwil, Gontenschwil, Hendschiken, Kirchleerau, Leimbach, Moosleerau, Muhen, Oberkulm, Oftringen, Reitnau, Staffelbach, Unterbözberg, and Unterkulm); canton of Bern (Schwarzhäusern, Wynau); and canton of Basel-Landschaft (Arisdorf).

 Hunziker diaspora

 Hunzikers in their traditional homeland of Unteraargau were particularly impacted by civil strife, natural disaster and cultural upheaval.
 Battles of the Kappelerkriegs (1528–1531), the First War of Villmergen, in 1656, and the Toggenburg War (or Second War of Villmergen), in 1712 (collectively, the Villmergerkriegs) occurred largely in and near modern Aargau and reinforced significant religious conflicts in the region.
 Famine and plague were common during the 18th century.
 Also during this period, Argovite cottage industries (cotton and silk weaving, cigar production) were devastated by industrialization in England and elsewhere.
-As discussed below, Berne engaged in a ruthless repression of Anabaptists during the 16th, 17th and 18th centuries.
+As discussed below, Bern engaged in a ruthless repression of Anabaptists during the 16th, 17th and 18th centuries.
 From 1798 to 1805, modern Aargau was created from four distinct areas (Baden, Freie Ämter, Fricktal, and Unteraargau).
 Different regions had been forcefully converted to Protestantism or Catholicism with even further re-conversions, while others were allowed religious freedom.
 Government in the different regions also differed significantly.
 Fricktal had been outside of Swiss control altogether, having been controlled by the Habsburgs.
 As a result, the new union was not stable.
 Conflicts driven by rural-urban conflict resulted in the Freiämtersturm revolt of 1830, which was resolved in large part by Aargau canton president, Johann Georg Hunziker.
 A change from a 50% split of cantonal representation for Reformed and Catholic resulted in bloody conflict in 1841.
 In 1845, potato rot spread.
 The 1847 Swiss civil war resulted in further Argovite casualties.
 These cultural and economic pressures drove many Argovites, including Hunzikers, from Switzerland.